Post job

 General managers of operations are employed to oversee the overall operations of businesses.
 Their responsibilities include the improvement of the efficiency of the operations and overall management.
 They coordinate the primary performance goals for direct reporting functions and set the strategies for the organization.
 It is their responsibility to communicate strategy as well as results to employees.
 They also engage with the corporate officers in the strategic planning and development of the organization or enterprise.

-As far as similarities go, this is where it ends because a senior operations manager responsibility requires skills such as "project management," "excellent interpersonal," "patients," and "strong project management."
+While similarities exist, there are also some differences between senior operations managers and general manager of operations.
+For instance, senior operations manager responsibilities require skills such as "project management," "excellent interpersonal," "patients," and "strong project management."
 Whereas a general manager of operations is skilled in "develop team," "financial statements," "personnel processes," and "loss prevention."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 On average, general managers of operations reach similar levels of education than senior operations managers.
 General managers of operations are 4.3% less likely to earn a Master's Degree and 0.3% less likely to graduate with a Doctoral Degree.